Course Catalog » Course Listing for Clinical Pharmacy

 Instructor(s): K. Lemire Prerequisite(s): None

-The APCS course trains students to care for patients by advancing skills in three areas: hands-on (e.g. immunizations), communication, and critical thinking skills.
+The APCS course trains students to care for patients by advancing skills in three areas: hands-on (e.g., immunizations), communication, and critical thinking skills.
 Activities incorporate self-reflection and are designed to uphold principles of DEI.
-CP176 trains students to conduct calculations, counsel patients, communicate with providers, and critically evaluate infectious diseases and oncology conditions.
+This course trains students to conduct calculations, counsel patients, communicate with providers, and critically evaluate infectious diseases and oncology conditions.
 Students are evaluated through direct observation in skills sessions and an OSCE.

 181 Introductory Pharmacy Practice Experience- Community A (2.5 units) Fall